sumcumo/nuxt-styleguide/demo/docs/docs/working-with-components.md

 # Working with components

 Components are a core building block of every application.
-It is tremendously helpful for designers, design ops and developers to have a common understanding of components and speak about them in a ubiquitous language.
+It is tremendously helpful for designers, developers and everything in-between to have a common understanding of components and speak about them in an ubiquitous language.

 ## Specification